Skip to contents

 Details

 The phi coefficient is \(\phi = \sqrt{\chi^2 / n}\).
 It is equivalent to Cramer's V for 2x2 tables and equals the Pearson correlation between the two binary variables.
-The confidence interval uses the Fisher z-transformation.
-Standard error formulas follow the DescTools implementations (Signorell et al., 2024); see cramer_v() for full references.
+The point estimate matches the DescTools (Signorell et al., 2024) and SPSS implementations.
+The confidence interval uses the Fisher z-transformation on \(\phi\); see cramer_v() for the formula and full references.

 Examples